Autism

 • Relief when an autistic child's experience is described and it resonates

 None of these is diagnostic on its own.
-But if several of them are consistently true, an assessment is worth pursuing.
+But if several are consistently true, an assessment is worth pursuing.

 How to get an autism assessment as an adult

 Start with your GP.
 Explain specifically what you're experiencing and why you think autism might be relevant.
-An NHS referral for adult autism assessment faces long waits — in some areas over two years — but it is available.
+NHS referrals for adult autism assessment face long waits, in some areas over two years, but it is available.

 Neuroequipped provides research-grounded information for parents and educators.
 It is not medical advice.
 If you have concerns about your own presentation, speak to your GP.